SEAL-IIT-KGP/TWINSSE/conjunctive/README.md

 ### First Step

-Run [`db_util.py`](./db_util.py) to generate the `db_kw_freq.csv` file and necessary database information including number of keywords, total kw-id pairs etc. You need to change the database name if you want to use a different database and regenerate the above file.
+Run [`db_util.py`](./db_util.py) to generate the `db_kw_freq.csv` file and necessary database information, including the number of keywords, total kw-id pairs etc. Change the database name if a different database is used and regenerate the above file.

 ### Clear Redis